MarcinBas/api_mt/index.md

  More information on this plugin is available **[here](https://community.sdl.com/product-groups/translationproductivity/w/customer-experience/5493/google-api-validator).**

-## 3. SPECIFICS - Memoq Translator Pro 9.8™
+## 3. How to obtain API keys from MT providers - Memoq Translator Pro 9.8™
 ### 3.1 Amazon Translate (AWS)
 #### 3.1.1 How to obtain an API key
 Refer to Point 4.1 for details.